ranjitshs/mod_auth_openidc_libs/README.md

 	1. install below pkg: apr-util-1, openldap, expat, apr-1, curl, jansson,pcre2, zlib,
  		cyrus-sasl, libnghttp2, libssh2, krb5-libs, gettext

-	2. Download the mod_auth_openidc.so and libcjose.a and put into some directory like /usr/local
+	2. Download the mod_auth_openidc.so and libcjose.a and put into some directory ,let's say /usr/local
 	3. export the directoy where above file is kept export LIBPATH=/usr/local
 	4. Run ldd command on mod_auth_openidc.so to check all dependencies are met.